Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

-Given the best-performing DL model for downscaling TC intensity and structure, it is important to next examine how the model's performance varies under different architectural and input/data design settings.
+Given the best-performing DL model for downscaling TC intensity and structure, it is important to next examine how the model's performance varies under different architectural or data design settings.
 This step is needed for assessing the robustness and applicability of our DL approach in real scenarios.
-While many combinations of hyperparameters and model configurations could be explored, we focus here on several key parameters that have the most significant impact on TC intensity and structure downscaling, which can guide future model development with other climate datasets.
+While many combinations of hyperparameters and model configurations could be explored, we focus here on several key parameters that have the most significant impact on our TC intensity and structure retrieval problem, which can guide future model development with other climate datasets.